Aashupokemon/Automate/README.md

 # Automate
-DevOps Task by VIMAL DAGA SIR
+# DevOps Task by VIMAL DAGA SIR

-Pre-requisite :
+# Pre-requisite :

-OS: Base OS is Windows 10.
+-OS: Base OS is Windows 10.
 Server OS is RedHat Enterprise Linux 8 (RHEL8) in Virtual Box.

-+In RHEL8 some of the softwares needed are Docker (also need the httpd image downloaded in it), Jenkins (also github plugin should be installed in it), ngrok program.
+-In RHEL8 some of the softwares needed are Docker (also need the httpd image downloaded in it), Jenkins (also github plugin should be installed in it), ngrok program.

-+In Windows we need git bash software.
+-In Windows we need git bash software.

-+At the starting stop the firewalld in RHEL8 and start the docker and jenkins services.
+-At the starting stop the firewalld in RHEL8 and start the docker and jenkins services.

-Introduction:
+# Introduction:

 This project use case is that there is a developer working on the project.
 Now he wants another developer to work on this.
 So We used the concept of git branch to provide a different branch to the new developer and whenever any one commits the code is uploaded to github.